Letter from the Program Director

 For information regarding GME/WVU bylaws, hiring information (contract, residency agreement and licensure) salaries and general benefits visit the Office of Graduate Medical Education website.

-May 15, 2018, the program received a status of continued accreditation from the ACGME Residency Review Committee for Orthopaedic Surgery.
+The program has a status of Continued Accreditation from the ACGME Review Committee for Orthopaedic Surgery.

 How to contact us